2026 National Taxidermy Competition

 General Rules

-1 .
-The competition is open only to members of the Canadian Taxidermists Association, who are in good standing with the Association
+1) The competition is open to any member of the Canadian Taxidermists Association, who are in good standing with the association.
+Competitors may join the association at registration.

-2. All entries must be done with conventional techniques
+2) All entries must be done with conventional techniques, and by the individual competitor.

-3. Competitors must affirm with signature that all mounts entered by them were unassisted
+3) Competitors must affirm with signature that all mounts entered by them were done unassisted

-6. All mounts must be delivered to the competition area by 12:00 PM on the final registration day of the competition
+4) All mounts must be delivered and present at the competition area by 12:00 M on the final registration day of the competition.
+Mounts cannot leave the competition area until the designated time.

 Competition Divisions

-If you receive 3 “Best of Class” awards, you must move up to the next level in that species.
+If you receive 3 “Best of Class” awards in a specific category, you must move up to the next division level in that category.

 Awards and Scoring